Unsupervised Multi-modal Feature Alignment for Time Series Representation Learning: Abstract

 \section{Abstract}

-In recent times, the field of unsupervised representation learning (URL) for time series data has garnered significant interest due to its remarkable adaptability across diverse downstream applications.
-Unsupervised learning goals differ from downstream tasks, making it tricky to ensure downstream task utility by focusing only on temporal feature characterization.
-Researchers have proposed multiple transformations to extract discriminative patterns implied in informative time series, trying to fill the gap.
-Despite the introduction of a variety of feature engineering techniques, e.g. spectral domain, wavelet transformed features, features in image form and symbolic features etc. the utilization of intricate feature fusion methods and dependence on heterogeneous features during inference hampers the scalability of the solutions.
-To address this, our study introduces an innovative approach that focuses on aligning and binding time series representations encoded from different modalities, inspired by spectral graph theory, thereby guiding the neural encoder to uncover latent pattern associations among these multi-modal features.
-In contrast to conventional methods that fuse features from multiple modalities, our proposed approach simplifies the neural architecture by retaining a single time series encoder, consequently leading to preserved scalability.
-We further demonstrate and prove mechanisms for the encoder to maintain better inductive bias.
-In our experimental evaluation, we validated the proposed method on a diverse set of time series datasets from various domains.
-Our approach outperforms existing state-of-the-art URL methods across diverse downstream tasks.
-Experiments confirm its enhanced representation power and superior scalability due to its model-agnostic nature.
-Additionally, this paper introduces a novel paradigm for time series URL through multi-modal feature alignment, paving a new research direction in this domain.
+Unsupervised representation learning (URL) for time series data has garnered significant interest due to its remarkable adaptability across diverse downstream applications.
+It is challenging to ensure the utility for downstream tasks by only identifying patterns from the temporal domain features since the goal of URL differs from supervised learning methods.
+A variety of time series transform techniques, e.g., spectral features, wavelet transformed features, features in image form and symbolic features, etc., transform time series to multi-modal informative features.
+This study proposes an alignment-based method to harvest transform properties from them.
+In contrast to common methods that fuse features from multiple modalities, our proposed method simplifies the final neural architecture by retaining a single time series encoder.
+By validating the proposed method on a diverse set of time series datasets, our approach outperforms existing state-of-the-art URL methods across 3 diverse downstream tasks.
+This paper introduces a novel model-agnostic paradigm for time series URL, paving a new research direction.
+Code available at \url{https://anonymous.4open.science/r/MMFA-8E8B}.